cis547/cis547.github.io/_labs/lab08.markdown

 /lab8/test$ souffle -F ./simple0/input -D ./simple0/output ../src/analysis.d
 ```

-If you’ve done everything correctly up to this point you should see 'Potential divide-by-zero points:' you should see the instruction that could potentially cause a divide-by-zero in ./simple0/output/alarm.csv.
+After completing the lab implementation, you should see the instruction that could potentially cause a divide-by-zero in `./simple0/output/alarm.csv`.

 ### Lab Instructions

-In this lab, you will design a reaching definition analysis and taint analysis using [Z3][Z3Guide] using [datalog][souffle].
+In this lab, you will design a reaching definition analysis and taint analysis using [datalog][souffle].

 The main tasks are to design the analysis in the form of logical rules as a Datalog program, and implement a function that extracts logical relations form a test program in the form of Datalog facts for each LLVM instruction.

 We will use the datalog rules with the facts you extracted from each instruction to find any *exploitable* divide-by-zero errors.
-The `main` function of `src/Constraint.cpp` ties this logic together.

 In short, the lab consists of the following tasks:

-1.)
-Write Datalog rules in `analysis.dl` to define the reaching definition analysis and taint analysis.
+1. Write Datalog rules in `analysis.dl` to define the reaching the taint analysis.
-2.)
-Write the `extractContraints` function in `Extractor.cpp` that extracts Datalog facts from LLVM IR `Instruction` and dumps them to appropriate .facts files.
+2. Write the `extractContraints` function in `Extractor.cpp` that extracts Datalog facts from LLVM IR `Instruction` and dumps them to appropriate `.facts` files.
+    Detailed instructions provided in comments.

-## Relations for Datalog Analysis
+#### Relations for Datalog Analysis

-The skeleton code provides the definitions of necessary Datalog relations over LLVM IR in `Extractor.h`.
+The skeleton code in `Extractor.cpp` provides the definitions of various functions that will help you dump the necessary Datalog relations declared in `src/analysis.dl` file.

-In the following subsection, we will show how to represent LLVM IR programs using these relations.
+Here we will explain what each of the datalog relation mean.

 The relations for def and use of variables are as follows:

 - `def(var, inst)`: Variable `var` is defined at instruction `inst`.
-- `use(var, inst)`: Variable `var` is used at instruction `inst`.
+- `use(var, inst)`: Variable `var` is used in instruction `inst`.

 The relations for the reaching definition analysis are as follows: